Abdominal & Visceral Bodywork in Athens, Georgia

 Appointments & Fees

-To include uterine massage as a part of your session, it is best to schedule when you are not menstruating, unless it is very light.
+To include lower abdominal and uterine massage as a part of your session, it is best to schedule when you are not menstruating, unless it is very light.
 That being said, clients can receive a beneficial session that does not include uterine work if they feel comfortable when bleeding.
 This work is external.

 Postpartum scheduling and care after surgeries, miscarriage, or abortion